Oxford Circus therapy

 Is your Oxford Circus counselling room accessible?

 Sadly, my counselling room is upstairs within a period building without a lift, so it’s not accessible to wheelchair users.
-The same is true of my Kings Cross practice, so the option I offer wheelchair users is online therapy.
+The same is true of my Kings Cross practice, so I offer online therapy for wheelchair users, others with reduced mobility and of course anyone who just prefers online therapy!

 I hope these photos show that it’s a bright, spacious room.
 There’s a big sofa for you, an armchair for me and a desk.
 It feels calm, comfortable and peaceful.